ldijkman/randomnerd_esp32_wifi_manager/README.md

 ---

+MicroSoft Windows install Apple iTunes or Bonjour printer services and mDNS should work then

+---

 Apple phone human friendly mDNS URL.local tested / worked on apple-saphari and apple-chrome

 Apple does not need an app for mdns == included in ios